tyrelh/personal-site-nextjs/posts/static-site-search-preprocessing-articles.md

 I also refactored and simplified how I was converting the index to JSON, and added some nice console output as well.

+## References

+- [Writing full text search in Javascript for Next.js static site](https://ahmadrosid.com/blog/fulltext-search-with-inverted-index) - Great article from Ahmad Rosid on creating a static site search.
+Heavily inpired my implementation.
+- [Pagefind](https://pagefind.app/) - a static site search tool that I didn't end up using
+- [Add search to your Next.js static site with Pagefind](https://www.petemillspaugh.com/nextjs-search-with-pagefind) - article on using Pagefind with Next.
+Did not find it very helpful

+## Repository

+This website in it's entirety is viewable on [GitHub](https://github.com/tyrelh/personal-site-nextjs).

+The search logic doesn't have it's own repo yet.
+But I'll update that here if I ever split it out.

 ## Conclusion

 Well thats it for the search index preprocessor.
 In an upcoming article I'll discuss how I built a search component to use this search index on my Next static site (this site!).